 First, when using a background sound there is a mixer slider on the player screen.
 When it is moved all the way to the right, you will only hear the background sound.
 When it is moved all the way to the left, you will only hear the teacher's voice.
 In the middle you will hear both at an equal level.
 Check to see where this slider is positioned.

-If you are still unable to hear the teacher's voice, can you turn your phone all the way off (hold the top or side power button for a few seconds until the "slide to power off" slider appears, and slide it) and back on again (hold down the top button for a couple of seconds again).
+If you are still unable to hear the teacher's voice, can you turn your phone all the way off and back on again.

-If you are still unable to hear the teacher's voice, try going to the Studio and sliding to the left on the row of the meditation which is having problems.
-This should allow you to delete and re-download the meditation.
+If you are still unable to hear the teacher's voice, try going to the Studio and deleting any meditation which is having problems.
+This should allow you to re-download the meditation.

-Is Meditation Studio a subscription service or is it only an app purchase?
+Is Meditation Studio a subscription service or is it a one-time fee?

-The app does not require a subscription — a one time purchase of the app will unlock all of the content forever.
+The app does not require a subscription — a one-time purchase of the app will unlock all of the content.

 Can I install Meditation Studio on my Android device's SD card?

 Yes, you can move Meditation Studio to your phone or tablet's SD card like any Android app.

 Here are some steps to follow, please keep in mind that every device is different and these steps may vary based on your Android OS or device:

 Does Meditation Studio support other languages?